deep-sea-tactics/software-2024-2025/README.md

 `source dev_shell_scripts/run.sh`

-to compile everything rust + load it into python, and run the main python file.
+to compile everything Rust + load it into Python, and run the main python file.
+In the `dev_shell_scripts` directory, there are other commands for running each subsystem.

 # Dependencies

-For any and all Python libraries, please add the `pip install` command to the `dev_shell_scripts/install.sh` script
+For any and all Python libraries that *you add*, please append the `pip install` command to the `dev_shell_scripts/install.sh` script